roumenguha/cse237crtd/docs/FFT.rst

 4. Design Instructions
 ----------------------

-The major portion of the OFDM receiver is a 1024-point FFT.
 The FFT is a more efficient version of the Discrete Fourier Transform (DFT).
 The FFT utilizes symmetry in the DFT coefficients to provide a recursive implementation that reduces the runtime from O(N^2) to O(N log N) where N is the number of samples in the input signal.

 Your tasks for this part of the lab are: